energy-savings-scheme/openfisca_nsw_safeguard/etc/DEPLOYMENT_INSTRUCTIONS.md

 #### Install `Supervisor`

 'Supervisor' is a process manager.
-We want to configure it to start the Gunicorn process when the virtual machine boots up.
+We want to configure it to start the openfisca process when the virtual machine boots up.

 1. run `sudo apt-get install supervisor`
 2. copy the contents of the file `etc/supervisor/conf.d/safeguard_supervisor_config.conf` to the location `etc/supervisor/conf.d/safeguard_supervisor_config.conf` on the virtual machine